sumanj/frankencert/README.md

    You will need to install it in order to use the frankencert geneartor.
    First, uninstall any other version of PyOpenSSL that you may have installed on your computer.
-Go to the `pyOpenSSL-0.13` directory and build/install PyOpenSSL by issuing the following command -
+Go to the `pyOpenSSL-0.13` directory and build/install PyOpenSSL by issuing `sudo python setup.py install`.
-   '''
-   cd pyOpenSSL-0.13
-   sudo python setup.py install
-   '''

-3. Once you have the patched pyOpenSSL set up, to generate frankencerts, use the `franken_generate.py` script: `python franken_generate.py seed_certs_dir ca_cert output_dir count [config_file]`
+3. Once you have the patched pyOpenSSL set up, to generate frankencerts, use the `franken_generate.py` script: `python franken_generate.py seed_certs_dir ca_cert output_dir count [config_file]`.

    The arguments are explained below.

    - `seed_certs_dir`: FrankenCert generator needs a set of seed certificates.
       Any SSL cert in PEM fromat can act as a seed cert. `seed_certs_dir` can be any directory containing the seed certs stored as PEM files.

       You can either use tools like ZMap(https://zmap.io/) to collect SSL seed certificates or use some of the SSL certs available from https://www.eff.org/observatory.
       You do not need access to the corresponding private keys to use the certs as seeds.